w3c/epub-specs/epub33/explainers/EPUB33-explainer.md

 * to allow for the syncronization of textual and audio content

-* to provide a standard format for digital books for *all* readers, including those who use assistive technologies.
+* to provide a standard format for digital books for **all*** readers, including those who use assistive technologies.

-* to work closely with the creators of an [EPUB Validation Tool](https://github.com/w3c/epubcheck), so that the entire ecosystem can agree on the file format.
+* to work closely with the creators of the [EPUB Validation Tool](https://github.com/w3c/epubcheck), to encourage conformance to the specifications.

 ## Non-goals